 If your sense of style has been turned on it’s head and your concept of acceptable popular culture is in retreat then perhaps like me you are an unwitting victim of – shamefluencing.

-I became aware of this new threat, the converse of influencing, when the obnoxious right honourable member for the 18th century appeared on the national political scene in what is his default attire, a grey flannel double breasted suit, almost the double of one in my wardrobe acquired at a sale in Savile Row.
+I became aware of this new threat, the converse of influencing, when the obnoxious right honourable member for the 18th century appeared on the national political scene in what is his default attire, a grey flannel double breasted suit, almost the twin of one in my wardrobe acquired at a sale in Savile Row.
 The suit was never a favourite of mine.
-Whenever I wore it I had to find ways to dress it down and make it seem less like the staple of a karnty estate agent.
+Whenever I wore it I had to find ways to dress it down and make it seem less like the staple of an estate agent.
 Nonetheless I clung on to it for those occasions I felt the need for a vast flapping notched collar.

 No more.
 In all honesty how could I wear anything favoured by someone so unpleasantly disingenuous and a tory anti European to boot.
 I hung on for six months before offloading it on ebay.

 But alas the MP for north east Somerset is turning into the shamefluencing equivalent of Paris Hilton.
 Just the other week he was depicted on the front page of another national newspaper scoffing an ice-cream in a double breasted blazer, not dissimilar to a vintage Yves Saint Laurent version I have been wearing for years.
 The last occasion was for my speech at my friend Robert’s 60th birthday do in Clerkenwell.
 I think I wore it at his 50th too at The Groucho Club.
 It has raised as few eyebrows over the years, what with its brass anchos buttons, and suggestions of old majors and cricketing types.
 But I love it, or I did until that infernal front page.

 It’s a neat and infuriating trick turning the new advertising norm of influencing on its head.